Tag

 Read More : Best Data Recovery Software for Mac 2024

-Your ISP automatically assigns DNS servers when your smartphone or router connects to the internet, but you don’t have to use those.
+Your ISP automatically assigns DNS servers when your or router connects to the internet, but you don’t have to use those.
 For a lot of reasons, you might want to try alternative ones (more on this a bit further down the page), but privacy and speed are two big wins you could see from switching.

 Primary DNS servers are sometimes called preferred DNS servers and secondary DNS servers sometimes alternate DNS servers.
 Primary and secondary DNS servers can be “mixed and matched” from different providers to protect you if the primary provider has problems.